 There are no words to adequately describe the power and majesty of this painted canyon where the Yellowstone River tumbles over two high waterfalls.
 Many say it rivals that other "Grand Canyon" for spectacular scenery.

 The 20-mile-long canyon ranges from 1,500 to 4,000 feet across and features vibrant yellow, pink, orange and buff cliff walls that dive as much as 1,000-plus feet on either side.

-With vista points like Point Sublime, Inspiration Point, Artist Point, and Upper Falls View, well, it sounds like there are plenty of places where you are going to want to stop the car, stretch your legs, and say “Wow!”
-Making it even easier, Grand Canyon is accessible by road from both the north and south sides.
+With vista points like Point Sublime, Inspiration Point, Artist Point, and Upper Falls View, well, it sounds like there are plenty of places where you are going to want to stop the car, stretch your legs, and say "Wow"!
+Making it even easier, the Grand Canyon of the Yellowstone is accessible by road from both the north and south sides.